The Killian Curse: Zombies/Witch/Domicile

-Karen – She was in a grocery store when she was attacked by zombies but defeated them by trapping them in an oven.
-The number 21 was mentioned when Karen paid 21 dollars for chocolate bars.
+Karen – She is in a grocery store when she is attacked by zombies, but defeats them by trapping them in an oven.
+Karen paid 21 dollars for chocolate bars.

-Charlotte – When Charlotte goes over the fence of an old house to return her necklace that was thrown over by a bully, a cat took it inside the house.
-Despite warnings from Jen and Celia, Charlotte went after it.
-She found it but its owner, a witch, took her soul before she got out.
-She was returned.
-The number "21" was carved on the fence outside the old house.
+Charlotte – When Charlotte goes over the fence of an old house to return her necklace that was thrown over by a bully, a cat takes it inside the house.
+Despite warnings from Jen and Celia, Charlotte goes after it.
+She finds it, but the house's owner, a witch, takes her soul before she gets out.
+The number "21" is carved on the fence outside the old house.

-Katie – She went to her uncle's place during the weekend with her father and brother.
-She was attacked by a demon called Haki who can enter anything.
-Her soul was taken when she mistook it for their neighbour.
+Katie – She goes to her uncle's place during the weekend with her father and brother.
+She is attacked by a demon called Haki who can enter every nook and cranny.
+Her soul is taken when she mistakes it for their neighbour.
 The number 21 was seen on a painting of demons.

 Dream/Energy/Wendigo

-Miles – He was forced to fight an alien caused by his curse.
-Will thought that it was his curse and escaped, however Miles was left behind therefore his soul was taken.
+Miles – He is forced to fight an alien in his curse.
+Will, thinking that it is his curse, escapes, but Miles is left behind; therefore, his soul is taken.
 The curse was triggered when Miles had watched 21 seconds of Will's humiliating performance.

-Te Aroha "TP" – She was forced to compete against a demon in a basketball game.
-She defeated the demon by ripping its head off and throwing it in a waste paper basket.
-The curse was triggered when she bumped into a basketball player wearing the number "21".
+Te Aroha "TP" – She is forced to compete against a demon in a basketball game.
+She defeats the demon by ripping its head off and throwing it in a waste paper basket.
+The curse is triggered when she bumps into a basketball player wearing the number "21".

-Karl – He once doubted that there is a way to defeat the curse, but with the help of Jack he defeats a Wendigo.
-The number 21 manifested as a carving on a tree where Karl and Jack both ride past it.
+Karl – He originally doubts that there is a way to defeat the curse, but with the help of Jack, he defeats a wendigo.
+The number 21 manifests as a carving on a tree where Karl and Jack both ride past it.

 Voodoo/Mummy/Shadows

 Will – In an attempt to cause Keith some pain, Karen sets up a voodoo doll that ends up affecting Will instead.
-It was overcome by hiding the doll in a tin with air holes where no one will find it.
-The number 21 appeared when it was "accidentally" written in Will's blood on the doll.
+It is overcome by hiding the doll in a tin with air holes where no one will find it.
+The number 21 is "accidentally" written in Will's blood on the doll.

-Shane – On a school field trip Shane is attacked by a mummy.
-Shane tried to defeat it by removing its bandages but it was still invisible on the inside.
-He was taken.
-Killian set Shane 21 minutes to avoid the mummy.
+Shane – On a school field trip, Shane is attacked by a mummy.
+Shane tries to defeat it by removing its bandages, but it is still invisible on the inside.
+He is taken.
+Killian sets Shane 21 minutes to avoid the mummy.

-Jen – Jen was attacked by a shadow demon that could manipulate the real world by moving objects' shadows.
-It managed to claim Jen's soul just before being destroyed by a T-rex doll.
-The number 21 manifested as a shadow formed by a toy swan's neck and a candle on Jen's bedroom wall.
+Jen – Jen is attacked by a shadow demon that can manipulate the real world by moving objects' shadows.
+It manages to claim Jen's soul just before it is destroyed by a T-rex doll.
+The number 21 manifests as a shadow formed by a toy swan's neck and a candle on Jen's bedroom wall.